 For human medicinal products, the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) developed an electronic exchange standard called electronic Common Technical Document (eCTD).
 This standard is based on “M4: The Common Technical Document (CTD)” in its various parts.

-Based on the ICH Common Technical Document (CTD), the ICH M2 Expert Working Group has developed the electronic CTD (eCTD) Specification and released version 3.2 in February 2004.
-The European Union applies the eCTD Specification in the European region and completes it with the European Module 1.
+The current electronic version was developed by the eCTD Implementation Working Group and released as version 3.2 in February 2004.
+The European Union applies the eCTD Specification in the European region and has completed it with the European Module 1.

 RSS news feed

 Previous news is available here